-NEPA requires documenting and comparing environmental effects of project alternatives for projects that are not categorically excluded.
-These effects include air quality, energy, and greenhouse gas emissions.
-The type of analysis and discussion required for a project depends on a variety of project factors, including, but not limited to, location, traffic volume, and documentation type (EA, EIS, etc.).
+NEPA requires documenting and comparing project alternative environmental effects, including air quality, energy, and greenhouse gas emissions.
+The type of analysis and discussion required for a project depends on a variety of factors, including, but not limited to, project location, conformity status, traffic volume, and documentation type (EA, EIS, etc.).